 Sweet Potato plant is a perennial.
-It come with large, tuberous roots, and creeping stems.
+It comes with large, tuberous roots, and creeping stems.

 This potato plant´s Morning-Glory a-like leaves are running freely along the ground.
 So, you can use them as a ground cover; if you wish.

 Sweet potato plant seldom produces flowers in the cold location; so you

 This root crop needs a very long, dry and hot growing season.
 Therefore; you have to think about how to grow them efficiently; if you are situated at a cold area.